Laboratory mouse aggression study

 - Participants were invited to view a video tutorial that provided background information on the aims of the study, together with step-by-step instructions on how to collect and submit data.
 A written version of the instructions is given here.
 A summary of answers to frequently asked questions is given here.

 - Data was collected over a consecutive four-week period between 1 September and 30 November 2017 and recorded using an Excel spreadsheet.
-The template form is available to download here.

 - The data was submitted to the NC3Rs, anonymised, checked and queries cleared with participants.
 It has now been analysed and is currently being prepared for publication in a peer-reviewed journal.